yusabd/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.

-Some challenges I encountered while building the app include ensuring the buttons in the navigation bar were well spaced.
-Another challenge, I encountered was making sure the header remains fixed at the top of the screen.
-Another challenge I encountered was when using the navigation bar, ensuring that the header does not cover the section title.
-A challenge I encoutnered was appropriately nesting and selecting features to customize the navigation bar buttons and positioning.
+Some challenges I encountered while building the app included integrating the navigation bar within the header.
+I used Flexbox and nested div containers to customize the styling and positioning of the buttons, ensuring they were properly spaced.
+I also styled the header to remain fixed at the top of the screen and span the full width.
+Another challenge was preventing the fixed header from covering the section titles when navigating via anchor links.
+I resolved this by linking the navigation buttons to empty div elements positioned above the section titles, offset by the height of the header, to keep the titles visible.

 ## License